Featured image of Pronterface: How to Download, Install & Set It Up Darko Izgarevic via All3DP

 However, depending on the security settings implemented on your computer, you may need to grant explicit permission for the program to run.
 You may also find that you need to plug in your printer before you first run the software, to give it a better chance of finding the right COM port.

 Use Windows Device Manager to check which COM port has been assigned to your 3D printer – you’ll need this during setup.
 If your printer connection isn’t visible or you get a device driver error, then either use Windows “find driver” functionality or visit the source of additional drivers that’s correct for your printer or its controller board.
-(FTDI drivers is a common source of solutions for 3D printers.)
+The majority of older printers’ mainboards use the CH340 driver, so searching for and installing that should cover you in the majority of cases.
+Failing that, FTDI drivers is a common solution, too.

 By this stage, you should be ready to move onto setup.